decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 Each entity can only play a single sound file.
 This limitation can easily be overcome by including multiple invisible entities, each with their own sound file.

 The `distanceModel` property of the sound component conditions how the user's distance to the sound's source affects its volume.
 The model can be `linear`, `exponential` or `inverse`.
-When using the liner or exponential model, you can also set the `rolloffFactor` property to set the steepness of the curve.
+When using the linear or exponential model, you can also set the `rolloffFactor` property to set the steepness of the curve.

 <!---